 A friend of mine who was deeply suffering once said to me that many Christians are in for “an epic letdown” when they realize their preconceived notions about what God is expected to do for us are false.
 Pastors who preach a life-improvement Jesus are leading people down this precarious path to disillusionment.

 If suffering disproves your Christianity, you’ve missed Christianity.
 The Bible is filled with the suffering of those whom God loves.
 The central event of the Bible is one of suffering.
 Love involves suffering.
 “We know love by this, that He laid down His life for us; and we ought to lay down our lives for the brethren.”
 That means suffering.

 It’s the church.
-It’s all the singing about happy things and having of happy feelings and happy preaching designed to make us feel good.
+It’s the focus on happy things and having of happy feelings and happy songs and preaching designed to make us feel good.
 I would say the comforting devotional reading doesn’t help to make us any tougher or more practical, either.
-People seem to use Bible study and devotion as a way to artificially create good feelings of happiness, peace and comfort, instead of just doing hard things to serve God.
-I don’t think it’s a “spiritual” Christian thing to read A. W. Tozer, etc. just so that you can feel comforted and spiritual.
-That stuff just gives you a false sense of safety about your precarious situation.
+That happy-clappy stuff just gives you a false sense of safety about your precarious situation.
 God’s job is not to prevent you from suffering.
 In fact, even if you make really smart, practical decisions, you can expect to get creamed anyway.

 Please take 15 minutes and read the book of 1 Peter in the New Testament.